cardano-foundation/CIPs/CIP-????/README.md

 ### Acceptance Criteria

-- [] It is approved by the community and the ledger/plutus teams.
+- [ ] It is approved by the community and the ledger/plutus teams.

 ### Implementation Plan

-- [] The ledger spec is updated to use transaction pieces.
+- [ ] The Ledger spec is updated to use transaction pieces.
-- [] Implementation of the Cardano node with a new era/hardfork.
+- [ ] Implementation in the Cardano node with a new Ledger era / hardfork
-- [] Deployed on testnet/mainnet
+- [ ] Deployed on testnets / Mainnet

 ## Copyright